Exact Joint Sparse Frequency Recovery via Optimization Methods: Numerical Simulations

-For incomplete data, we study the so-called phase transition phenomenon in the $\sbra{M,K}$ plane.
-In particular, we fix $N=128$, $L=5$ and $\Delta_{\text{min}}=1.2N^{-1}$, and study the performance of our proposed atomic norm minimization method in signal and frequency recovery with different settings of the source signal.
+In the compressive data case, we study the so-called phase transition phenomenon in the $\sbra{M,K}$ plane.
+In particular, we fix $N=128$, $L=5$ and $\Delta_{\text{min}}=1.2N^{-1}$, and study the performance of the proposed ANM method in signal and frequency recovery with different settings of the source signal.
 The frequency set $\cT$ is randomly generated with $\Delta_{\cT}\geq\Delta_{\text{min}}$ and $\abs{\cT}=K$ (differently from that in the last subsection, the process of adding frequencies is terminated as $\abs{\cT}=K$).
 In our simulation, we vary $M=8,12,\dots,128$ and at each $M$, $K=2,4,\dots,\min(M,84)$ since it is difficult to generate a set of frequencies with $K>84$ under the aforementioned frequency separation condition.
 In this simulation, we consider temporarily correlated sources.
-In particular, suppose that each row of source signal $\m{S}$ has a Toeplitz covariance matrix $\m{R}\sbra{r}= \in\bR^{5\times5}$ (up to a positive scale factor).
-Therefore, $r=0$ means that the source signals at different snapshots are uncorrelated while $r=\pm1$ means completely correlated.
-In our simulation, we first generate $\m{S}_0$ from an i.i.d. standard complex Gaussian distribution and then let $\m{S}\sbra{r}=\m{S}_0\m{R}\sbra{r}^{\frac{1}{2}}$, where we consider $r=0,0.5, 0.9, 1$.
-For each combination $\sbra{M,K}$, we carry out 20 Monte Carlo runs and calculate the rate of successful recovery with respect to each $r$.
-The recovery is considered successful if $K^*\geq K$, the relative RMSE of data recovery $\frobn{\m{Y}^*-\m{Y}^o}/\frobn{\m{Y}^o}< 1\times10^{-8}$, the RMSE of frequency recovery $< 1\times 10^{-6}$ and the maximum absolute error of amplitude recovery $<1\times10^{-4}$, where $K^*$ and the last two metrics are defined as in the previous simulation, and $\m{Y}^*$ denotes the solution of $\m{Y}$.
+In particular, suppose that each row of $\m{S}$ has a Toeplitz covariance matrix $\m{R}\sbra{r}= \in\bR^{5\times5}$ (up to a positive scaling factor).
+Therefore, $r=0$ means that the source signals at different snapshots are uncorrelated while $r=\pm1$ means completely correlated and corresponds to the trivial case.
+We first generate $\m{S}_0$ from an i.i.d. standard complex Gaussian distribution and then let $\m{S}\sbra{r}=\m{S}_0\m{R}\sbra{r}^{\frac{1}{2}}$, where we consider $r=0,0.5, 0.9, 1$.
+For each combination $\sbra{M,K}$, we carry out 20 Monte Carlo runs and calculate the rate of successful recovery with respect to $r$.
+The recovery is considered successful if the relative RMSE of data recovery, measured by $\frobn{\m{Y}^*-\m{Y}^o}/\frobn{\m{Y}^o}$, is less than $10^{-8}$ and the RMSE of frequency recovery is less than $10^{-6}$, where $\m{Y}^*$ denotes the solution of $\m{Y}$.